null8626/decancer/README.md

 # decancer

-A Node.js module that removes common confusables from strings written in pure [Rust](https://rust-lang.org).
+A portable JavaScript module that removes common confusables from strings written in pure [Rust](https://rust-lang.org).
+Available for Node.js, Deno, and the Browser.

 Pros: